razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ## ActionList

-ActionList is a plain list of selectable items that perform some action on click.
+Plain list that can be rendered inside dropdown, in navigation menu, or anywhere.
+It has selectable items that perform some action on click.
+It can also have multiple selectable items that render as checkboxes

 <img src="2022-11-23-09-50-05.png" alt="ActionList figma screenshot" width="300" />